When It’s Neither Determinately True nor Determinately False That Experience Is Present

 Most naturalistic theories of consciousness give consciousness a graded basis.
 Consider broadcast theories, like Dennett’s “fame in the brain” theory (2005; similarly Tye 2000; Prinz 2012).
 On such views, a cognitive state is conscious if it is sufficiently “famous” in the brain – that is, if its outputs are sufficiently well-known or available to other cognitive processes, such as working memory, speech production, or long-term planning.
 Fame, of course, admits of degrees.
 How much fame is necessary for consciousness?
 And in what respects, to what systems, for what duration?
 There’s no theoretical support for positing a sharp, categorical line such that consciousness is determinately absent until there is exactly this much fame in exactly these systems (see Dennett 1998, p.
 349; Tye 2000 p.
 180-181).

 Similarly, “higher-order” cognitive processes, self-representation, attention, recurrent feedback networks, even just having something worth calling a “brain” – all of these candidate grounds of consciousness are either graded properties or are categorical properties (like having a brain) that are in turn grounded in graded properties with borderline cases.
 Different species have these properties to different degrees, as do different individuals within species, as do different stages of individuals during development.
 Look from one naturalistic theory to the next – each grounds consciousness in something graded.
-Probably some such naturalistic theory is true.
-Otherwise, we are very much farther from a science of consciousness than even most pessimists are inclined to hope.
 On such views, an entity is conscious if it has enough of property X, where X depends on which theory is correct, and where “enough” is a vague matter.
 There are few truly sharp borders in nature.

-I see two ways to resist this conclusion, which I will call the Phase Transition View and the Luminous Penny View.
+Apart from rejecting naturalistic theories of consciousness altogether, I see two ways to resist this conclusion, which I will call the Perfectly Sharp Phase Transition View and the Luminous Penny View.

-5. Contra Saltation, Part Two: Against the Phase Transition View.
+5. Contra Saltation, Part Two: Against the Perfectly Sharp Phase Transition View.

 I’ll present a caveat, a dilemma, and a clarification.